Corporate Governance Structure and Initiatives | Directors

 Using external perspectives to ensure effective governance

-External directors ensure the effectiveness of the corporate governance function by playing key roles in the Compliance Committee and the Nomination and Remuneration Committee.
 They also focus efforts on compliance and the prevention of corrupt or illegal activities, and openly exchange opinions and provide counsel at Board of Directors meetings in an effort to strengthen the management audit function.
 The Secretariat staff helps with the work of the external directors who are not members of the Audit and Supervisory Committee.
 For external directors who are members of the Audit and Supervisory Committee, the full-time staff of the Internal Audit Division helps with their work.
+In addition, in the fiscal year ended March 31, 2024, Capcom took steps to enhance the reporting of stakeholder opinions and other information to the Board of Directors and utilized round-table discussions with external directors to discuss the Group’s current status and medium- to long-term strategies with top management.

 Since all seven of the external directors meet the criteria of independent directors, they have been designated as independent directors.